 Are there any security-related resources available?

-The University of Pennsylvania developed a questionnaire for vendors intended to help guide vendor responses about existing or planned security controls protecting hosted data and/or systems.
+The University of Pennsylvania developed a questionnaire for vendors intended to help guide vendor responses about existing or planned security controls protecting hosted data and systems.

 Is there a concern about privacy when using LTI?

-An LTI tool presents the same concerns any third party application have that is granted access to student data as part of the tool’s functionality.
-The ability to collect and store personally identifying information about students, including names, email addresses, and grades for activities completed is specific to the tool and not LTI.
+An LTI tool presents the same concerns any third-party application has that is granted access to student data as part of the tool’s functionality.
+The ability to collect and store personally identifying information about students, including names, email addresses, and grades for activities completed, is specific to the tool and not LTI.
 Instructors and institutions should ensure that LTI tools comply with their local campus standards around student privacy, information security, records retention, and accessibility.

 Does LTI adhere to national and local laws, such as those that govern data privacy?

-Like any software, LTI has evolved over time and what it is able to do continues to mature, which is why there are different versions.
-The LTI version number to which a tool complies is very important as it prescribes that the tool consumer (e.g. LMS) must support that specific version of LTI to take full advantage of the functionality it offers.
-To better understand the basics of LTI and key differences between LTI 1.0 and LTI 2 see this brief video that explains in basic terms the fundamental differences.
-You can also view the LTI version chart that outlines the basic functions of each version of LTI.
+LTI has evolved, and what it can do continues to mature, which is why there are different versions.
+LTI 1.3 is the latest version and the first to leverage the new 1EdTech Security Framework.
+All previous versions are now deprecated, but are still in use in many cases.
+The LTI version number to which a tool complies is very important as it prescribes that the tool consumer (e.g., LMS) must support that specific version of LTI to take full advantage of the functionality it offers.

-One of the advantages of using LTI tools that are certified by IMS Global is that IMS stands behind the certification.
-If you encounter an integration issue with a certified LTI app, the IMS Global technical team will work with your campus and the tool provider to resolve the issue.
-The LTI specification does not allow the level of integration you require.
+One of the advantages of using LTI tools that are certified by 1EdTech is that 1EdTech stands behind the certification.
+If you encounter an integration issue with a certified LTI app, the 1EdTech technical team will work with your campus and the tool provider to resolve the issue.
 Also, note that one benefit of LTI integrations is that the integration is LMS-agnostic should the institution ever consider changing its platform.

 Does LTI always refer to custom homegrown or external/third-party apps?

-With education technology, there are at least two players: a tool consumer, such as an LMS, and a tool provider, which is the homegrown or external/third-party app.
-A tool can be homegrown and use the LTI standard, making the institution both the consumer and provider of the app.
-Typically, tools that integrate with a consumer (e.g. LMS or other enterprise systems [portal]) are referred to as an LTI tool.
+With education technology, there are at least two players: a tool platform, such as an LMS, and a tool provider, which is the homegrown or external/third-party app.
+A tool can be homegrown and use the LTI standard, making the institution both the platform for and provider of the app.
+Typically, tools that integrate with a platform (e.g., LMS or other enterprise systems [portal]) are referred to as an LTI tool.

 Are there good models for approving LTI integrations?

-How can I be certain that a vendor’s product is truly LTI certified?
+How can I be sure that a vendor’s product is genuinely LTI certified?

-IMS Global provides and maintains a certification directory of products that have met conformance criteria for all of its standards, including LTI.
-All certified products are issued a certification number and are listed in the IMS Global Certified Product Directory.
-Products listed in the directory are guaranteed to meet the IMS Global standards for which they have passed testing.
-If you experience an integration issue with an IMS Global certified product, IMS Global will work with the supplier and institution to resolve the problem.
+1EdTech provides and maintains a directory of products that have met conformance criteria for all of its standards, including LTI.
+All certified products are issued a certification number and are listed in the 1EdTech Product Directory.
+Products listed in the directory are guaranteed to meet the 1EdTech standards for which they have passed testing.
+If you experience an integration issue with an 1EdTech-certified product, 1EdTech will work with the supplier and institution to resolve the problem.

-To ensure that any tool consumer or tool provider is compliant it is recommended that you require IMS Global certification as part of an institutions’ procurement process and RFP documents and check their conformance record in the directory.
+To ensure that any tool consumer or tool provider is compliant it is recommended that you require 1EdTech certification as part of an institution's procurement process and RFP documents and check their certification record at imscert.org.

-LTI is the standard that enables two learning tools to easily integrate with each other, it is not the content of the tool.
-Concerns relating to accessibility compliance and the security of transmitting web content (e.g. https:) are not directly related to LTI.
+LTI is the standard that enables two learning tools to integrate easily.
+It is not the content of the tool.
+Concerns relating to accessibility compliance and the security of transmitting web content (e.g., https:) are not directly related to LTI.